 As obesity rates continue to soar, understanding how these conditions work together and what can be done to prevent them is more pressing than ever.

-Metabolic syndrome is now considered to be a chronic inflammatory disease, involving altered relationships between gut bacteria and the gut.
+Metabolic syndrome is now considered to be a

 Western society has experienced a huge shift in eating habits in recent decades; there is now a much greater emphasis on processed foods, which, notably, lack fiber.
-This has had an impact on gut bacteria and, according to some, could help explain the increased prevalence of metabolic syndrome.
+This has had

 A diet lacking fiber alters the composition of gut bacteria, lowering numbers overall and changing the ratios of species.
 Also, low-fiber diets increase bacteria's ability to encroach upon the gut's epithelial cells; this provokes an inflammatory response.